ibivibiv/lm-finetuning/Markdown/RESEARCH.md

             -   _is its extended context the reason for low ppl?_

     -   pplm

         -   generalize pplm
             -   more attribute models for normal generation use
             -   use a nn for the attribute model
                 -   train to predict topics
                 -   should make pplm edit text to make it more like chosen topic

+    -   get sota with large context lengths?
+        -   headshot?
+    -   according to this (https://github.com/NVIDIA/Megatron-LM) moving the layernorm is why gpt2 can scale
+        -   why?

 ## Training